Windale

 Health performance in Windale is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Windale faces significant health challenges, with various conditions affecting both younger and older age groups.
-The rate of private health cover is notably low at approximately 46%, covering around 1,674 people.
-This figure contrasts with Rest of NSW's 54.4% and the national average of 55.7%.
+Windale faces significant health challenges, as assessed by AreaSearch.
+Mortality rates and prevalence of chronic conditions are high, affecting both younger and older age groups.
+Private health cover is low at approximately 46% of Windale's total population (~1,678 people), compared to 51.9% in the rest of NSW and a national average of 55.7%.

 Frequently Asked Questions - Health